Euro zone government bond yields drop, eyes on gilts

 Oct 17 (Reuters) - Euro zone government bond yields fell on Monday, taking cues from British gilts, but were still not far off their highest levels in more than 10 years with investors focused on inflation risks and increasing bond supply.

-"The UK government is giving signals of being ready to take more measures to support fiscal sustainability, and this triggered a rally in gilts affecting the euro area," said Antoine Bouvet, senior rates strategist at ING.
+Antoine Bouvet, senior rates strategist at ING, said the British government's signals of its willingness to support fiscal sustainability "triggered a rally in gilts (which is) affecting the euro area."

-"But the market is still nervous, it hasn't a clear direction as it looks at central banks' monetary tightening, inflation, a more hawkish Fed..." he added.
+"But the market is still nervous, it hasn't a clear direction as it looks at central banks' monetary tightening, inflation, a more hawkish Fed," he said.

 Analysts expect euro-area governments to issue more debt to fund public spending to mitigate the impact of surging energy prices, while the European Central Bank will start reducing its bond portfolio.